Why Supervision?

 ‘A person cannot teach another person directly: a person can only facilitate another’s learning.’
 (Rogers, 1951)

-Our supervision may be your primary supervision or in addition to other supervision (for instance to focus on a specific client group or area of your practice or for accreditation applications.)
+Our supervision may be your primary supervision or in addition to other supervision (for instance to focus on a specific client group or area of your practice that you feel your other supervisor is less suited to; or for an interim period while your main supervisor is on a break from their practice or for accreditation applications.)

 ‘To be with another in this [empathic] way means that for the time being, you lay aside your own views and values in order to enter another’s world without prejudice.